 By day, the implications of the arrangement aren’t as obvious.
 As might be expected in any tourist town in southeast Asia, a healthy mix of Westerners (locals called them farang) and Thais.

 By day, it’s hard to discern prostitutes from fruit sellers, casual beachgoers from calculating Thailand sex seekers.
+Why Pattaya is famous, besides for hedonism, is not always clear.

 When night falls, however, the cards are laid more bare.
 Near the water, older farang select young girls, boys and the so-called “third sex” in-between like items from a take-out menu.

 “Ladyboy,” the politically-incorrect but nonetheless universal moniker given to transgendered Thai people, are a particularly interesting case.
-Thai ladyboys are present in huge numbers both along the sea and as the central attraction of an entire sub-soi along Pattaya’s walking street, famous mainly for its go-go bars.
+Thai ladyboys are present in huge numbers both along the sea and as the central attraction of an entire sub-soi along Pattaya walking street, famous mainly for its go-go bars.

 Prostitution in Pattaya